bwagner77/docs-test/function/examples-azure-sql-connection.md

 ## 4. Create a new User

-In the database dropdown select the database you want to connect to.
-Execute the following commands to create a new User, then add the user to the db_datareader and db_datawriter roles.
+From the SSMS toolbar, select the database you want to connect to.
+Execute the following commands to create a new User and add them to the db_datareader and db_datawriter roles.

 ``` sql